cyberphone/saturn/PSD2.md

 holding data about PSD2 service providers.
 A potential problem is that the cost for certification may be high and may also prove to be somewhat less easy to get acceptance for on a European or global level.

-Saturn, on the other hand, do not depend on third party certification since *there is no third party to certify*.
+Saturn, on the other hand, does not depend on third party certification since *there is no third party to certify*.
 It does though *mandate* a payment-network-wide CA (Certification Authority) providing participating banks with "member" certificates.
 Equipped with such a certificate, a bank can with limited efforts enroll any number of payees (Merchants), alternatively